 - Red Whale II (fitting up to 20 guests) or

-- Red Whale III (which is used for smaller groups).
+- Red Whale III (used for smaller groups).

 Red Whale I and III are semi-open (covered top but open sides) with benches along either side of the boat.
 Red Whale II has comfortable, forward-facing seats in an enclosed cabin (though windows can be opened).
 The two larger boats have a sun deck.
 There is also a toilet on board all boats.